-The Best Train between Nabadwip and Kolkata is the 'Malda Intercity Express'
+The Best Trains between Nabadwip and Kolkata

-Firsthand notes originally by Madhavananda Prabhu of USA,
+Firsthand notes originally by Madhavananda Prabhu of USA

-(Howrah to Nabadwip) leaving Howrah at 3:10 p.m.
+(Howrah to Nabadwip) leaving Howrah at 3:15 p.m.

 and: